skillpub/collaboration/README.md

 # The Skillpub.
 What is it:question:

-The Skillpub is **technology and collaboration tool** for personal or team tasks **automation and sharing** automated tasks within a team or an entire organization through channels like Slack, Telegram, and others.
+The Skillpub is **technology and collaboration tool** for personal or team tasks **automation and sharing** automated tasks within a team or an entire organization via Chat Apps like Slack, Telegram, and others.
 Task automation and sharing boosts :rocket: productivity, mobility and engagement.
-It provides a base for **building a Virtual Assistant** for you, your team or organization.
+It provides a base for **building a Virtual Assistant** for your team or organization.
 With every automated and shared task people are getting free to complete creative and responsible tasks :smirk: while the Virtual Assistant handles routine tasks :man_technologist:.

 #  Core Technology :gem:

-The technology is to take **script writed in high level language** (Python), analize its inputs/outputs, images or graphs display, other interactions with user and **build connectors to this script from channles like Slack, Telegram, and others**.
+The technology is to take **script writed in high level language** (Python), analize its inputs/outputs, images or graphs display, other interactions with user and **build connectors to this script from Chat Apps like Slack, Telegram, and others**.
 Imagine that you described your skill as a script and gave it to **software robot**.
 And from that moment it is his skill, you and your colugues can ask him any time to run this skill and give results.
-As a script author you don't think about how to connect with different channels, how to control access, how to monitor that script works fine when colegues run it, how to save logs, how to balance load if there are too many coleagues running script and so on, Skillpub does all of this so author doesn't need to think about what is that software robot, how it works, Skillpub will understand script by itself.
+As a script author you don't think about how to connect with different Chat Apps, how to control access, how to monitor that script works fine when colegues run it, how to save logs, how to balance load if there are too many coleagues running script and so on, Skillpub does all of this so author doesn't need to think about what is that software robot, how it works, Skillpub will understand script by itself.
 Author **just drop script to the Skillpub platform and tell to Skillpub which colleagues have the right to run this script**.

 # Pricing

-The Skillpub is free to use with unlimited functionality :tada: for all channels except Slack, **for Slack - :keycap_ten: users are free**, for more users, you need to buy a license - **359 :heavy_dollar_sign: per year** for an unlimited number of users.
+The Skillpub is free to use with unlimited functionality :tada: for all Chat Apps except Slack, **for Slack - :keycap_ten: users are free**, for more users, you need to buy a license - **359 :heavy_dollar_sign: per year** for an unlimited number of users.
 Contact **[sales@skillpub.org](mailto:sales@skillpub.org)** to get the license.

 # For whom

-For teams who are in charge of Servers, Services on Servers, API's, Data Bases, Analytical reports and other information technology items.
+For teams who are in charge of Servers, Applications, API's, Data Bases, Analytical reports and other information technology items.

 For tasks like
- - to fetch diagnostic information from multiple data sources into messengers, gather metrics/logs and analyzing them
+ - to fetch diagnostic information from multiple data sources into Chat App, gather metrics/logs and analyzing them
- - to take an action in case of incident right from a messenger, rerouting users requests, server rebooting, launching new instances, and many other actions
+ - to take an action in case of incident right from a Chat App, rerouting users requests, server rebooting, launching new instances, and many other actions
- - to give easy access via messengers to your teams APIs for team members and other coleagues
+ - to give easy access via Chat App to APIs for team members and other coleagues
- - to provide analytical reports by the request through messengers, reports with graphs, images, tables, files, etc.
+ - to provide analytical reports by the request from Chat App, reports with graphs, images, tables, files, etc.

-These things are trivial to automate and share, you can do much more with high level languages (like Python), rich coommunication services (like Slack) and smart script sharing platforms (like Skillpub :sunglasses:).
+These things are trivial to automate and share, you can do much more with Python, Chat App and smart script sharing platform - Skillpub :sunglasses:.
 You can do amazing things for your team.

 # Quickstart